 Calculating the Pip Value for Different Forex Pairs

 In foreign exchange (forex) trading, pip value can be a confusing topic.
 A pip is a unit of measurement for currency movement and is the fourth decimal place in most currency pairs.
 For example, if the EUR/USD moves from 1.1015 to 1.1016, that's a one pip movement.
 Most brokers provide fractional pip pricing, so you'll also see a fifth decimal place such as in 1.10165, where the 5 is equal to five-tenths of a pip, or five pipettes.

 How much of a profit or loss a pip of movement produces depends on both the currency pair you are trading and the currency you funded your trading account with.
 Pip value matters because it affects risk.
-If you don't know what the pip value is, you can't precisely calculate the ideal position size for a trade and you may end up risking too much or too little on a trade.
+If you don't know how much a pip is worth, you can't precisely calculate the ideal position size for a trade and you may end up risking too much or too little on a trade.

 Pip Value Calculation When Trading in a USD Account

 The most heavily traded currency pairs in the world involve the U.S. dollar (USD).
 When USD is listed second in a pair, pip values are fixed and don't change if you have an account funded with U.S. dollars.